Together-Java/ModernJava/src/strings/equality.md

 You write one `String` on the left, `.equals`, and then the `String` you want to check it against inside of parentheses.

-To see if strings are not equal, you need to use the not operator (`!`) on the result of `.equals`.
+To see if strings have different contents, you need to use the not operator (`!`) on the result of `.equals`.

 ```java